 What is WordPress exactly?
 In the early days of web design, creators were very often writing in HTML and CSS as well as occasionally PHP.
 Individual pages were individually coded.
-A huge leap forward was made with content management systems (CMS) like WordPress, which simplified that by putting all of the essential elements to build a page in a central database and calling those elements dynamically as a user requested them on a webpage.
+A huge leap forward was made with content management systems (CMS) like WordPress, which simplified that by putting all the essential elements to build the content in a central database and calling those elements dynamically as a user requested a page or post from a browser.
 The basic structure of how a page is constructed and what headers and footers look like, as well as consistent fonts and colours across the entire site, is handled in WordPress by a pluggable piece of code called a Theme.

 Theme and Plugins

-To get this effect I used three main components.
+To get this effect, I used three main components.
 The photography part is handled by a Gallery plugin called Gmedia.
-This is written by a gentleman with the unattractive name of Rattus, and the theme turns out to be based on a similar but much earlier product that I started using probably over 10 years ago at the dawn of WordPress.
-Gmedia handles all the album and gallery display including the lightbox images that you see full screen when you click on a photograph.
+This is written by a gentleman with the unattractive name of Rattus, and the plug-in turns out to be based on a similar but much earlier product that I started using probably over 10 years ago at the dawn of WordPress.
+Gmedia handles all the album and gallery display including the lightbox images that you see full screen when you click on a photograph, except for the homepage.
 It also handles the display of EXIF or camera information, which is useful for those who are interested in the technical aspects of the images.
 It’s an amazing piece of code and it’s the only paid item on the site, coming in at an eye-watering $17.99.
-I evaluated all the other competitors in the field and in fact paid $250 for the market leader in the plug and category for photographs, Nextgen gallery.
-I’m going to get my money back from Nextgen because it fails in almost every respect when compared against the functionally superior, lighter and cheaper Gmedia gallery.
+I evaluated all the other competitors in the field and in fact paid $250 for the market leader in the plugin category for photographs, Nextgen gallery.
+I got my money back from Nextgen because it failed in almost every respect when compared against the functionally superior, lighter and cheaper Gmedia gallery.
 Specifically Nextgen cannot display EXIF data in its pro version, has dreadful responsive behaviour particularly on phones, and has much less attractive gallery displays.

-Readers may be aware that the largest provider of industrial web hosting in the world is Amazon.
+Readers may know that the largest provider of industrial web hosting in the world is Amazon AWS.
 Amazon’s web services offerings are not designed at all for the end user and all the tools, terminology and support are couched in the terminology of corporate IT and complex infrastructure.
-The whole vast infrastructure is pretty forbidding to the average end user and is probably designed to be that way.
+The whole vast edifice is pretty forbidding to the average end user and is probably designed to be that way.

-However over recent years I have started to use Amazon services – initially using SES, their mail delivery platform which is designed for bulk mail shots and is used by people like the Reader’s Digest and others.
+However, over recent years I have started to use Amazon AWS services – initially using SES, their mail delivery platform which is designed for bulk mail shots and is used by people like the Reader’s Digest and others.
 It’s amazingly fast and incredibly cheap.
 The cost for sending our 4000 newsletter mailshots per month is around 32 cents.
 I’ve started also to use Amazon S3 which is their storage solution and which is again incredible value for money.
-I’ve now got 4 terabytes in long-term backup with S3 and although I have yet to see the first month’s bill I think it’s going to be very comparable to Microsoft or Google.
+I’ve now got 2 terabytes in long-term backup with S3 and it’s by far the cheapest archival cloud storage anywhere on the internet.

-Some aspects of AWS like getting FTP access to the site files or establishing the security procedures for log on to the various services and systems available is complex but once mastered, the system seems to work very smoothly.
+Some aspects of AWS like getting FTP access to the site files, establishing the security procedures for log on to the various services and systems available, or setting up and then renewing SSL certification, are complex but once mastered, the system seems to work very smoothly.

 So there we have it.
-This is a reasonably complete description of the mcaughtry.photo site as it goes live in April of this pandemic year of our lord 2020.
+This is a reasonably complete description of the mcaughtry.photo web design.
 There may well be changes and tuning as time goes by and new products arrive and others get obsolete and I may or may not update this page.
-But for sure the tools and techniques outlined above would enable anybody to get up a quite effective and professional site for little money and in a relatively short time.
+But for sure, the tools and techniques outlined above would enable anybody to get up a quite effective and professional site for little money and in a relatively short time.

 © 2020 David McAughtry – Photography Portfolio